• Free UK delivery on orders over £35

 On this page, we explain:

-• the role magnesium and calcium play in keeping your body healthy
+• The role magnesium and calcium play in keeping your body healthy

-• why magnesium is key to how your body uses calcium
+• Why magnesium is key to how your body uses calcium

-• how to make sure you’re getting enough of the minerals, via food and supplements
+• How to make sure you’re getting enough of the minerals, via food and supplements

 What is calcium and magnesium good for?